Shell Asset Management Co. Sells 10,200 Shares of Yamana Gold Inc. (NYSE:AUY)

-Shell Asset Management Co. trimmed its position in Yamana Gold Inc. (NYSE:AUY – Get Rating) (TSE:YRI) by 11.9% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 75,700 shares of the basic materials company’s stock after selling 10,200 shares during the period.
-Shell Asset Management Co.’s holdings in Yamana Gold were worth $420,000 as of its most recent filing with the Securities & Exchange Commission.
+Shell Asset Management Co. decreased its position in shares of Yamana Gold Inc. (NYSE:AUY – Get Rating) (TSE:YRI) by 11.9% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 75,700 shares of the basic materials company’s stock after selling 10,200 shares during the quarter.
+Shell Asset Management Co.’s holdings in Yamana Gold were worth $420,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also bought and sold shares of AUY.
-BlackRock Inc. boosted its position in shares of Yamana Gold by 2,249.9% in the 3rd quarter.
-BlackRock Inc. now owns 14,216,088 shares of the basic materials company’s stock worth $64,400,000 after purchasing an additional 13,611,130 shares in the last quarter.
-Sand Grove Capital Management LLP purchased a new stake in shares of Yamana Gold during the third quarter worth about $41,216,000.
-Invesco Ltd. increased its holdings in shares of Yamana Gold by 552.2% during the first quarter.
-Invesco Ltd. now owns 5,826,389 shares of the basic materials company’s stock valued at $32,511,000 after acquiring an additional 4,933,091 shares in the last quarter.
-Royal Bank of Canada raised its position in shares of Yamana Gold by 16.4% in the 1st quarter.
-Royal Bank of Canada now owns 30,974,436 shares of the basic materials company’s stock valued at $172,838,000 after purchasing an additional 4,374,525 shares during the last quarter.
-Finally, Capital Growth Management LP acquired a new stake in Yamana Gold in the 3rd quarter worth approximately $18,120,000.
-58.93% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Virtu Financial LLC increased its position in shares of Yamana Gold by 147.4% in the third quarter.
+Virtu Financial LLC now owns 169,349 shares of the basic materials company’s stock worth $767,000 after purchasing an additional 100,893 shares during the period.
+Toroso Investments LLC boosted its position in shares of Yamana Gold by 20.8% during the 3rd quarter.
+Toroso Investments LLC now owns 160,848 shares of the basic materials company’s stock worth $729,000 after purchasing an additional 27,702 shares in the last quarter.
+Raffles Associates LP bought a new position in shares of Yamana Gold during the 3rd quarter worth about $2,356,000.
+Quantbot Technologies LP boosted its position in shares of Yamana Gold by 813.8% during the 3rd quarter.
+Quantbot Technologies LP now owns 595,222 shares of the basic materials company’s stock worth $2,696,000 after purchasing an additional 530,084 shares in the last quarter.
+Finally, Settian Capital LP raised its holdings in shares of Yamana Gold by 40.6% in the 3rd quarter.
+Settian Capital LP now owns 1,039,000 shares of the basic materials company’s stock worth $4,707,000 after acquiring an additional 300,000 shares during the last quarter.
+58.93% of the stock is owned by institutional investors.

 Yamana Gold Stock Performance